karrenberg/hdrscreensaver/README.md

 - **Enable logging**: Toggle logging to file
 - **Log file path**: Location of the log file

+## Creating an installer (Inno Setup)

+1. Build release binaries
+2. Ensure Inno Setup is installed (ISCC.exe available) or edit `installer\create_installer.bat` to point to your ISCC path.
+3. From the repo root run: installer\create_installer.bat
+4. The produced installer is placed under `installer\Output\`

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.